telerik/blazor-docs/components/menu/show-hide-behavior.md

 * The `HideOn` parameter accepts a value from the `Telerik.Blazor.MenuHideEvent` enum:

-    * `MouseLeave`&mdash;When the mouse cursor leaves a Menu item, its child items will disappear.
+    * `MouseLeave`&mdash;Child Menu items will disappear when the mouse cursor leaves the child item group and their parent.
-    * `Click`&mdash;The child Menu items will disappear when the user clicks or taps.
-Clicking a specified child item or the parent item will not close the currently opened Menu items list.
+    * `Click`&mdash;Child Menu items will disappear when the user clicks or taps on their parent or on another parent, or outside the Menu.
+Clicking a child item will not close the currently open child item group.
 To change this behavior, use the [`CloseOnClick`]({%slug components/menu/overview%}#menu-parameters) parameter.

-By default, the Menu items are shown on hover (mouseenter) over the Menu and hidden on mouse leave.
+By default, the Menu items are shown on hover (mouse enter) over the Menu and hidden on mouse leave.

 > Changing the `ShowOn` & `HideOn` values dynamically at runtime is not supported at this stage.
+>
+> Mixing the two behaviors is likely to produce undesired UX and is not recommended.

 >caption Explore the show and hide behavior of the Menu items